 EdApp has a collection of free cybersecurity courses that you can use for your cybersecurity training.
 If you’re short on time and resources to build a course from scratch, you can deploy their 8-part micro training, Cyber Security, which discusses different kinds of cyberattacks, safe practices to protect your company’s data, and strategies for building safe and effective documentation.
 They also offer a separate training course on Cyber Security Awareness, which your team can use as a guide on recognizing and mitigating any potential cyber threats.

 Occupational Safety and Health Administration (OSHA) training is an example of industry-specific compliance training and is intended mostly for construction teams, general industry workers, or anyone who faces hazards and deals with hazardous-materials daily.
 OSHA compliance usually has two primary objectives: to protect employees from common workplace injuries and illnesses and safeguard the company from compliance slip-ups.

-This type of training usually walks employees through sets of rules and standards set by OSHA, like general safety & health provisions, confined space requirements, personal protective equipment, fire safety-training, fall protection, and more.
+This type of training usually walks employees from the construction industry through sets of rules and standards set by OSHA, like general safety & health provisions, confined space requirements, personal protective equipment, fire safety-training, construction safety, mine safety, fall protection, and more.
 Most OSHA training programs also provide helpful guidelines for filing complaints in case their employers fail or refuse to provide them with a safe and healthy working environment based on OSHA standards and OSHA safety.

 Healthcare compliance training is another example of industry-specific training, although this time, it targets those who provide professional health and patient care.
 Playing a vital, indispensable role in society, these people must stay abreast of the best industry practices and strategies, medical and technological advancements, and regulatory and policy requirements, which are usually covered in this type of training.
 Healthcare compliance training also goes over topics such as HIPAA compliance requirements, bloodborne pathogens, globally harmonized systems or GHS, laws that relate to healthcare practices, and more.